-The reason I recommend climbing up from this side is because the slope is far less steep and much easier than if you were to hike up from Mo Tat Wan.
+The reason I recommend climbing up from this side is that the slope is far less steep and much easier than if you were to hike up from Mo Tat Wan.
 The top of the hill is a plateau and with scenic views of Hong Kong’s south side, and the rest of Lamma Island.
 The views from on top of Ling Kok Shan make the hike worth it!

-Once you’re done admiring the views, continue to hike down the same path till you return Mo Tat Wan.
+Once you’re done admiring the views, continue to hike down the same path till you return to Mo Tat Wan.
 From here, navigate your way back to the ferry pier at Mo Tat Wan or Sok Kwu Wan.

 Hiking on Lamma Island

 The best part about this hike on Lamma Island is that you can make your own route.
 If you want to keep things relatively simple, just complete the circular route.
 But want to make things more challenging and scenic?
 Then add the Ling Kok Shan Hiking Trail to the mix.
-Whichever route you take, the hike passes through the some of the most secluded beaches on Lamma Island, which we absolutely loved!
+Whichever route you take, the hike passes through some of the most secluded beaches on Lamma Island, which we absolutely loved!